 If you’ve been considering seeking out different types of therapy for the first time, you’ve likely wondered what treatment looks like.
 Is it like the movies?
 Will I need to recline on a velvet couch while a man in a suit takes notes about my weird dreams?
-Probably not, but while most talk therapy is rooted in the same fundamental training, there is a wide range of approaches and modalities practitioners use for different issues, degrees of mental health, and personality types.
-Therapy is not one-size fits all.
-What works or one person might not be effective for another.
+Probably not, but while most talk therapy is rooted in the same fundamental training, there is a wide range of approaches and modalities practitioners use for different issues, degrees of mental health condition, and personality types.
+Individual therapy is not one-size fits all and counseling should change depending on each person’s needs.
+What works for one person might not be effective for another.
+Anxiety is not treated the same way as post traumatic stress disorder in individual therapy.

 The treatment approach your potential therapist uses is referred to as the therapeutic modality, and there are many different available options that exist.
 When you’re looking for the right fit in a new therapist, you’ll want to consider their specializations and if they align with your goals.
 If your therapist offers a treatment modality with which you are unfamiliar, be sure to ask plenty of questions and do your own research.
 It’s also likely that a therapist will cherry pick different aspects from several approaches to create a holistic, integrative and personal treatment plan for you.